chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 We can extract the window starting points using extract_window.py:
 >./extract_window.py -i bilayer_zero.nc -p DMPC_MOH.prmtop -d c0.out -start 0 -end 32 -space 2

-This will output frames with the methanol at 0, 2, 4, ..., 32A from the bilayer center-of-mass.
+This will output frames with the methanol at 0, 2, 4, ..., 32 A from the bilayer center-of-mass.
 These restarts are provided.

 Now we can run each window for 5ns using the 06_Prod.in input and run_window_cuda.sh bash run script.

 **Important:** You should run this using a COM_dist.RST file which is a copy of ref_COM_file.RST (i.e. it contains DISTHERE which gets substituted for the correct distance for each window).

-**Sampling:** For the purposes of the tutorial, the windows are separated by 2A, with each window being run to 5ns and the z-position being written every 10th step (istep=10).
-However to obtain a better converged profile, I recommend 1A spacing, 30ns run time (at a minimum, ideally 100ns or more) and istep=1.
-We will constrast results from 5ns versus 30ns run time later.
+**Sampling:** For the purposes of the tutorial, the windows are separated by 2 A, with each window being run to 5 ns and the z-position being written every 10th step (istep=10).
+However to obtain a better converged profile, I recommend 1 A spacing, 30 ns run time (at a minimum, ideally 100 ns or more) and istep=1.
+We will constrast results from 5 ns versus 30 ns run time later.

 >./run_window_cuda.sh